NREL/buildstockbatch/docs/workflow_generators/residential_hpxml.rst

   - ``simulation_control_run_period_end_month``: This numeric field should contain the end month number (1 = January, 2 = February, etc.) for the annual run period desired.
   - ``simulation_control_run_period_end_day_of_month``: This numeric field should contain the ending day of the ending month (must be valid for month) for the annual run period desired.
   - ``simulation_control_run_period_calendar_year``: This numeric field should contain the calendar year that determines the start day of week.
 If you are running simulations using AMY weather files, the value entered for calendar year will not be used; it will be overridden by the actual year found in the AMY weather file.
-  - ``debug``: If true: 1) Writes in.osm file, 2) Generates additional log output, and 3) Creates all EnergyPlus output files.
   - ``add_component_loads``: If true, output the annual heating/cooling component loads.
 Using this comes with a small runtime performance penalty.

 - ``emissions`` (optional): Add these arguments to the `BuildExistingModel`_ measure for performing emissions calculations.